< Back to Nature and Education Centers

 See a working plant species list below for Grandview that includes rare plant species tracked by the ANHC.

 Facility.
 An area office, two lodges, an educational building with classroom space, public restrooms, and a portable sporting clays tower are located on the center's grounds.
-A shotgun range is open by appointment Monday through Saturdays.
+A 3-D archery range and a shotgun range are open by appointment Monday through Saturdays.

 A covered fishing pier and the area check-station are located on the WMA.

 Education center staff host thousands of school children and teachers each year with programs about the area’s cultural and natural resources and history.
 Two buildings accommodate overnight visitors and special programs can be offered by reservation.

 Other Cultural.
 Rick Evans Grandview Prairie includes many educational opportunities listed under educational programming.

 Archeology.
 Archeology is defined as the scientific study of material remains of past human life and activities.
 Rick Evans Grandview offers study of Caddo existence and early settlers on the prairie.